EverettNC/ALPHAWOLF/README.md

 This software is licensed to ensure:

-✅ Free to use for personal, educational, research, or nonprofit purposes
+✅ Licensed for personal, educational, research, or nonprofit purposes
 ✅ You own your data
-✅ No commercial use without permission
+✅ Commercial use requires appropriate licensing
 ✅ Cannot be used to surveil, exploit, or harm anyone
-✅ Must remain free and accessible
+✅ Must remain accessible to those who need it
 ✅ Bound by the Universal Declaration of Human Rights

 > *"This isn't just code.
 This is communion.
 This is access.
 This is a voice returned to those who never had one, and memory preserved for those who are losing it.
 If you honor that, this technology is yours.
 If you try to own it, you've misunderstood the assignment."*